Skip to Content Skip to main content

 FHA loan limits change annually and are adjusted based on median home prices.
 The U.S. Department of Housing and Urban Development (HUD) usually announces the following year's FHA loan limits in November.

-Will the FHA loan limit increase in 2025?
+Will FHA loan limits increase in 2027?

 How are FHA loan limits calculated?